fabriceo/lib_xua/doc/rst/opt_other.rst

        ``#define XUA_USER_EP_INIT        epTypeTableOut[ENDPOINT_NUMBER_OUT_BULK_CDC] = XUD_EPTYPE_INT;``
      - Undefined
    * - ``XUA_USER_EP0_DECLARATIONS``
-     - Used for declaring any external functions of globals withing the endpoint 0 handling function.
+     - Used for declaring any external functions of globals within the endpoint 0 handling function.
 Note - This include must be able to be compiled under ``C``.
      - Undefined
    * - ``XUA_USER_EP0_HANDLERS``
-     - Used for inserting endpoint 0 handling code for composite dvices.
+     - Used for inserting endpoint 0 handling code for composite devices.
+Note - This include must be able to be compiled under ``C``.
+     - Undefined
+     - Undefined
+   * - ``XUA_USER_INTERFACES``
+     - Used for inserting interfaces into descriptor for composite devices.
+Note - This include must be able to be compiled under ``C``.
+     - Undefined
+     - Undefined
+   * - ``XUA_USER_DESCRIPTOR_INCLUDE``
+     - Used for inserting and include file which contains the user descriptors.
+Note - This include must be able to be compiled under ``C``.
+     - Undefined
+     - Undefined
+   * - ``XUA_USER_DESCRIPTOR_DECLARATIONS``
+     - Used for inserting descriptor declarations into the descriptor for composite devices.
+Note - This include must be able to be compiled under ``C``.
+     - Undefined
+     - Undefined
+   * - ``XUA_USER_DESCRIPTORS``
+     - Used for inserting an include file with descriptors for composite devices.
 Note - This include must be able to be compiled under ``C``.
      - Undefined

 |endfullwidth|